 Urinary hesitancy is when a person has difficulty starting or maintaining a urine stream.
-Although urinary hesitancy is more common in older men due to prostate enlargement, it can happen to both men and women of any age.
+Although hesitancy in urination is more common in older men due to prostate enlargement, it can happen to both men and women of any age.

 The urinary tract is an essential part of the body, carrying urine from the bladder through the urethra.